M-Scott-Lassiter/Excel-File-Cataloger/README.md

 Tag names must be unique.
 Any tags with a blank name are deleted while building the webpage.
 The webpage will not display tags with no filter specified.

 To apply more than one filter term to a tag, separate them with a comma.
 If the search term contains a comma, you can enclose it within double quotes.
+Tags are not case sensitive.

 Example Filter Strings:
 -  *America, United States, Mexico, Canada*